Malcolm Gladwell: Revenge of the Tipping Point

 Gladwell's eighth book, Revenge of the Tipping Point was released in October 2024.
 The book is a sequel commemorating the 25 year history of best selling first book, The Tipping Point, which was released in 2000.
 The book discusses social epidemics and tipping points, this time with the aim of explaining the dark side of contagious phenomena, and offers an alternate history of two of the biggest epidemics of our day: COVID and the opioid crisis.
-While a bestseller, it received mixed reviews.

 Reception

+Positive reviews

 The Tipping Point was named as one of the best books of the decade by The A.V.
 Club, The Guardian, and The Times.
 It was also Barnes & Noble's fifth-best-selling non-fiction book of the decade.
 Blink was named to Fast Companys list of the best business books of 2005.
 It was also number 5 on Amazon customers' favourite books of 2005, named to The Christian Science Monitors best non-fiction books of 2005, and in the top 50 of Amazon customers' favourite books of the decade.
-Outliers was a number 1 New York Times bestseller for 11 straight weeks and was Time's number 10 non-fiction book of 2008 as well as named to the San Francisco Chronicles list of the 50 best non-fiction books of 2008.
+Outliers was a number 1 New York Times bestseller for 11 straight weeks and was Times number 10 non-fiction book of 2008 as well as named to the San Francisco Chronicles list of the 50 best non-fiction books of 2008.

 Fortune described The Tipping Point as "a fascinating book that makes you see the world in a different way".
 The Daily Telegraph called it "a wonderfully offbeat study of that little-understood phenomenon, the social epidemic".

 Reviewing Blink, The Baltimore Sun dubbed Gladwell "the most original American journalist since the young Tom Wolfe."
 Farhad Manjoo at Salon described the book as "a real pleasure.
 As in the best of Gladwell's work, Blink brims with surprising insights about our world and ourselves."
 The Economist called Outliers "a compelling read with an important message".
 David Leonhardt wrote in The New York Times Book Review: "In the vast world of nonfiction writing, Malcolm Gladwell is as close to a singular talent as exists today" and Outliers "leaves you mulling over its inventive theories for days afterward".
 Ian Sample wrote in The Guardian: "Brought together, the pieces form a dazzling record of Gladwell's art.
 There is depth to his research and clarity in his arguments, but it is the breadth of subjects he applies himself to that is truly impressive."